Skip to main content

 • Connect the V5 Robot Brain to the computer using a micro USB cable and power on the V5 Robot Brain.
 The Brain icon in the toolbar turns green once a successful connection has been made.

-Screenshot of the Toolbar in VEXcode V5 with a red box around the green Brain icon
+Toolbar in VEXcode V5 with a red box around the green Brain icon, located between the Controller and Download icons.

 • Select Download to download the project to the Brain.

-Image of the Toolbar in VEXcode EXP with a red box around the download icon
+Toolbar in VEXcode EXP with a red box around the download icon, located between a greed Brain icon and the Run and Stop buttons.

 Teacher Toolbox icon Teacher Toolbox